England in the High Middle Ages: Church and state

 William the Conqueror acquired the support of the Church for the invasion of England by promising ecclesiastical reform.
-William promoted celibacy amongst the clergy and gave ecclesiastical courts more power, but also reduced the Church's direct links to Rome and made it more accountable to the king.
+William promoted celibacy amongst the clergy and gave ecclesiastical courts more power, but he also reduced the Church's direct links to Rome and made it more accountable to the king.
 Tensions arose between these practices and the reforming movement of Pope Gregory VII, which advocated greater autonomy from royal authority for the clergy, condemned the practice of simony and promoted greater influence for the papacy in church matters.
 Despite the bishops continuing to play a major part in royal government, tensions emerged between the kings of England and key leaders within the English Church.
 Kings and archbishops clashed over rights of appointment and religious policy, and successive archbishops including Anselm, Theobald of Bec, Thomas Becket and Stephen Langton were variously forced into exile, arrested by royal knights or even killed.
-By the early thirteenth century, however, the church had largely won its argument for independence, answering almost entirely to Rome.
+By the early 13th century, however, the church had largely won its argument for independence, answering almost entirely to Rome.

 Pilgrimages

 Pilgrimages were a popular religious practice throughout the Middle Ages in England, with the tradition dating back to the Roman period.
-Typically pilgrims would travel short distances to a shrine or a particular church, either to do penance for a perceived sin, or to seek relief from an illness or other condition.
-Some pilgrims travelled further, either to more distant sites within Britain or, in a few cases, onto the continent.
-Under the Normans, religious institutions with important shrines, such as Glastonbury, Canterbury and Winchester, promoted themselves as pilgrimage destinations, maximising the value of the historic miracles associated with the sites.
+Typically pilgrims would travel short distances to a shrine or a particular church, either to do penance for a perceived sin or to seek relief from an illness or other condition.
+Some pilgrims travelled further, either to more distant sites within Britain or in a few cases on to the continent.
+Under the Normans, religious institutions with important shrines such as Glastonbury, Canterbury and Winchester, promoted themselves as pilgrimage destinations, maximising the value of the historic miracles associated with the sites.
 Accumulating relics became an important task for ambitious institutions, as these were believed to hold curative powers and lent status to the site.
-By the twelfth century reports of posthumous miracles by local saints were becoming increasingly common in England, adding to the attractiveness of pilgrimages to prominent relics.
+By the 12th century reports of posthumous miracles by local saints were becoming increasingly common in England, adding to the attractiveness of pilgrimages to prominent relics.

 Crusades

 The idea of undertaking a pilgrimage to Jerusalem was not new in England, as the idea of religiously justified warfare went back to Anglo-Saxon times.
 While English participation in the First Crusade between 1095–99 was limited, England played a prominent part in the Second, Third and Fifth Crusades over the next two centuries, with many crusaders leaving for the Levant during the intervening years.
 Many of those who took up the Cross to go on a Crusade never actually left, often because the individual lacked sufficient funds to undertake the journey.
-Raising funds to travel typically involved crusaders selling or mortgaging their lands and possessions, which affected their families and, at times, the economy as a whole was considerably affected.
+Raising funds to travel typically involved crusaders selling or mortgaging their lands and possessions, which affected their families and, at times the economy as a whole was considerably affected.